betrybe/sd-0x-project-mistery-letter-rubric/README.md

 **O que será verificado:**

-- Será validado que deve possuir a propriedade `backgroud-color` igual a rgb(250, 235, 215)
+- Será validado se a classe `newspaper` possui a propriedade `background-color` igual a rgb(250, 235, 215)

-- Será validado que deve possuir a propriedade `font-family` igual a "Times New Roman"
+- Será validado se a classe `newspaper` possui `font-family` igual a "Times New Roman"

-- Será validado que deve possuir a propriedade `font-weight` igual a 700
+- Será validado se a classe `newspaper` possui a propriedade `font-weight` igual a 700

 ### 7 - Crie a classe `magazine1`.